 100% of money raised will support New Jersey individuals and families.

-Over 600,000 people in New Jersey are affected by Alzheimer’s and dementia, including 175,000 individuals diagnosed with Alzheimer’s and their caregivers.
+Over 600,000 people in New Jersey are affected by Alzheimer’s and dementia, including 180,000 individuals diagnosed with Alzheimer’s and their caregivers.
 Funds raised through our walk support our programs and services such as Helpline, Care Consultations, the Respite Care and Wellness program, Family Support Groups, Always Safe®, and Clinical Trial Connections®.
 New Jersey residents rely on Alzheimer’s New Jersey® for personal and confidential assistance, guidance, relief from caregiving, emotional support and education, safety awareness, and clinical trial opportunities as they face the emotional and financial challenges of Alzheimer’s disease that can often be overwhelming.
 Funds raised through Walk to Fight Alzheimer’s support these programs and services.
 We need your support.
-Register today!
+Registration available soon!

 Check Out the Excitement From Walk to Fight Alzheimer’s® Events!

 2018 Central Regional Walk

 2018 Liberty State Park Regional Walk